kalpaj12/VS-Code-Builder/README.md

 4) Finally, to build and run, use the keyboard shortcut command `ctrl+shift+b`, and select C++ builder.

-The output of the code corresponding to the inputs are saved in the Output.txt folder.
+The output of the code corresponding to the inputs are saved in the Output.txt.

 # Instructions for Linux